-Our chief executive officer and two of our other most highly compensated executive officers for the year ended December 31, 2018 are listed below:
+Our chief executive officer and two of our other most highly compensated executive officers for the year ended December 31, 2019 are listed below:

-- Travis C. Mickle, Ph.D., our president and chief executive officer; - Sven Guenther, Ph.D., our executive vice president, research and development; - · Gordon K. Johnson., our chief business officer; and - Daniel L. Cohen, our former executive vice president, government and public relations;
+- Travis C. Mickle, Ph.D., our president, chief executive officer and chairman of the board; - Sven Guenther, Ph.D., our executive vice president, research and development; and - R. LaDuane Clifton, CPA, our chief financial officer, secretary and treasurer: